 We stayed at the Westin Maui Resort and Spa in Kaanapali.
 Since this was the most relaxing part of our three-week Hawaii island hopping adventure, we chose the resort with the kids in mind.
 The Westin Maui Resort and Spa has the most spectacular pool, is located right on Kaanapali Beach and hosts one of the most popular Maui luau shows.
 It turned out to be a great choice for a first trip to Maui.

-For a second visit, though, we’d probably book the Ritz Carlton Maui in Kapalua because we loved the beach and the trail.
+For a second visit, though, we’d probably book the Ritz Carlton in Kapalua because we loved the beach and the trail.
 Or we might check out the Wailea area, just to have a change of scenery and check out the renowned Ahihi Kinau Reserve snorkeling spot.
+The Four Seasons resort there does look heavenly, doesn’t it?

 What is (or would be) your favorite place to stay in Maui?